hhandika/simple-qc/README.md

 simpleQC is a high-performance, single executable command-line app to aid with quality control for high-throughput sequencing data.
 It is easy to setup and requires no-dependency to run.
 It supports sequence quality check for Illumina Fastq raw-reads and assemlies in Fasta format, whether the file is compressed (gunzip) or not.
 The app can check a single file, multiple files in a folder, or tranverse nested directories.
 The idea is that you will be able to get data quality information of your entire NGS files in a single command.
 The final result will be saved in a csv file.

 # Quick Start
 To install simpleQC, you can download the latest version of the app for your operating system [here](https://github.com/hhandika/simple-qc/releases).
 The installation is similar to any single executable command-line application: unzip the file and copy it to your path variable.
 On MacOS, you may receive unidentified developer errors.
 Allow the program to run in the [security settings](https://support.apple.com/en-us/HT202491).
 In Linux or MacOS, you may also need to add executable permission for the app using this command in your terminal: `chmod +x sqc`.
+If you are new to command line application, you could follow the installation instruction below.

 ## Using simpleQC